Features of 'Interiorised Stammering' (also known as 'Covert Stammering')

 "It has always been predominantly an internal struggle, a struggle of will, of developing an ever changing array of tactics, 'tricks' by which overt stammering could be avoided."

-"The part above the surface, what people see and hear, is really the smaller part.
+"The part above the surface, the part that people see and hear, is really the smaller part.
 By far the larger part is the part underneath, the shame, the fear, the guilt, all those other feelings that we have when we try and speak a simple sentence and can't.
 Like me you have probably tried to keep as much of that iceberg under the surface as possible...."

-Some people's stammering is more underneath the iceberg so that others may not be aware you stammer at all.
+Some people's stammering is more underneath the surface so that others may not be aware you stammer at all.

 What you can do